m-jahn/ShinyProt/README.md

 of all peptide abundances.
 This relative number was divided by the sum of all protein abundances resulting in protein mass fraction (not mol fraction), the main metric used in **[Jahn et al., Cell Reports, 2018](https://www.sciencedirect.com/science/article/pii/S2211124718314852?via%3Dihub)**.
-However this metric can be used, together with some 'helper' parameters to convert protein mass in to mol fraction, molecules per cell, molecules oper volume, and others.
+However this metric can be used, together with some 'helper' parameters to convert protein mass in to mol fraction, molecules per cell, molecules per volume, and others.

 #### How other protein metrics were calculated

 - **Protein mass in g/gDCW**.
-This is simply the protein mass fraction (g/g) multiplied by protein content per DCW (on average 65%, Touloupakis et al., Biotechnology for Biofuels, 2015)
+This is simply the protein mass fraction (g/g) multiplied by protein content per DCW (on average 65%, *Touloupakis et al., Biotechnology for Biofuels, 2015*)

 - **Mol fraction of proteins** (number of protein as fraction of total protein number).
   Divide mass fraction (g/g) by molar mass (g/mol), and divide every protein mol by sum of mol.